dcoates83/Azure-Sky-Ragdolls/pages/index.md

             <p>
               The International Cat Association (TICA) is respected worldwide as the leader registry of cats.
-Other cat fancy associations exist but currently TICA <em>is the one most sought after </em>for Breeders and Cat Fanciers due to its stringent policies protecting and
+Other cat fancy associations exist, but currently TICA <em>is the one most sought after </em>for Breeders and Cat Fanciers due to its stringent policies protecting and